Qelbree FDA Approval History

 Treatment for: ADHD

-Qelbree (viloxazine hydrochloride) is a serotonin norepinephrine modulating agent (SNMA) for the treatment of attention deficit hyperactivity disorder (ADHD) in pediatric patients 6 to 17 years of age.
+Qelbree (viloxazine hydrochloride) is a serotonin norepinephrine modulating agent (SNMA) for the treatment of attention deficit hyperactivity disorder (ADHD) in in adults and pediatric patients 6 years and older.

 - Qelbree is a non-stimulant, and it is not a controlled substance.